Samantha Gordon

-Samantha "Sam" Gordon (born February 21, 2003) is an American football and soccer player from the Salt Lake City area.
-After Youtube videos of her skills were uploaded by her father, they went viral and led to her making several media appearances.
+Samantha Gordon (born February 21, 2003) is an American football and soccer player from the Salt Lake City area.
+After YouTube videos of her skills were uploaded by her father, they went viral and led to her making several media appearances.

 Achievements and viral popularity

-In 2012, while regularly playing against all-male teams (competing with some players who were up to twice her weight), Gordon compiled 25 touchdowns and 10 extra point conversions on 232 carries for 1,911 rushing yards in a single season, averaging 8.2 yards per carry.
+In 2012, at the age of 9 while regularly playing against all-male teams (competing with some players who were up to twice her weight), Gordon compiled 25 touchdowns and 10 extra point conversions on 232 carries for 1,911 rushing yards in a single season, averaging 8.2 yards per carry.
 In addition, Gordon recorded 65 tackles for the season while playing defense.
-2012 was her first year playing football.
+2012 was her first year playing organized football.

 On November 6, 2012, Gordon's father uploaded a highlight video to YouTube that by Thursday of that week had generated nearly 5 million views.
 His recording of her football prowess garnered attention from various news outlets, as well as the National Football League.